 Oral contraceptives are conveniently packaged in 28 day punch packs.
 In most cases, the pills have 21 days of hormones followed by 7 days of 'sugar' pills.
-During the latter seven days, as hormone is 'withdrawn' (or in this case, no longer given), your body perceives this as a drop in hormones and a period results.
+During the latter seven days, as the hormones are no longer given, your body perceives this as a drop in hormones and a period results.
 In some cases, like endometriosis, they are purposefully prescribed to give hormone continuously to actually suppress the menses altogether.

 Ultimately, birth control pills mimic the hormonal cycle of pregnancy.
 As a result of this hormonal influence, using birth control pills has potential benefits for the PCOS patient, including: